Major Infrastructure Projects

 Victoria Square/ Tarntanyangga

-Victoria Square/ Tarntanyangga has been revealed as Adelaide’s premier public square, following completion of Adelaide City Council’s $24 million investment over two years to turn the space into an accessible, lively and people focused place.
-The refurbishment includes a large event space for up to 5 000 people, a promenade with an ‘urban lounge’, a raised event space, a new water play fountain, modern public toilets, along with drinking fountains, bicycle racks, and ‘plug and play’ infrastructure for pop-up cafes and events.
-The central roadway has space for a dedicated bus way as well as pedestrian paths and bicycle lanes.
+With a $24 million upgrade, Victoria Square / Tarntanyangga is now one of the city’s premier event spaces and an accessible, lively and people focused place.
+The City of Adelaide redevelopment delivered features including a large event space for up to 5 000 people, a promenade with an ‘urban lounge’, a raised event space, a new water play fountain, modern public toilets, along with drinking fountains, bicycle racks, and ‘plug and play’ infrastructure for pop-up cafes and events.
+The central roadway has a dedicated bus way as well as pedestrian paths and bicycle lanes.
 The state heritage listed Three Rivers Fountain has been refurbished and relocated to the Square’s southern end.

-Adelaide City Council’s $30 million Rundle Mall redevelopment has modernised the precinct as the state’s premier shopping destination.
+City of Adelaide’s $30 million redevelopment of Rundle Mall has reaffirmed the precinct as the State’s premier shopping destination.
 The redesign was based on significant stakeholder and community engagement, resulting in the Rundle Mall Master Plan.
 Improvements span new high-quality paving; new seating, lighting and bicycle racks; tree planting and landscaping; and the introduction of ‘portable’ shops.

-When the new Royal Adelaide Hospital is completed in 2017, it will be the state’s flagship public hospital, providing world-class health care and facilities for South Australians.
+The new Royal Adelaide Hospital (NRAH) is the State’s flagship public hospital, providing world-class health care and facilities for South Australians.
 Occupying a 10 hectare site, the NRAH will be the largest, most technologically advanced hospital in the State and one of the most advanced in the nation, employing some 6 000 people, with 800 beds and projected to have around 800 000 admissions each year.

-Adjacent to NRAH and SAHMRI will be two new facilities made possible with funding of $100 m from the Australian Government, including $40 m for a Centre for Cancer Biology to focus on research into cancer and particularly blood-related cancers; a partnership of the University of South Australia and SA Pathology.
-The remaining $60 m will be invested in a new medical school for the University of Adelaide that brings together the Schools of Medicine and Nursing.
-Construction starts in 2014.
+Adjacent to NRAH and SAHMRI are two new facilities made possible with funding of $100 million from the Australian Government: $40 million has been invested in a Centre for Cancer Biology, a partnership of the University of South Australia with SA Pathology and $60 million in a new medical school for the University of Adelaide that brings together the Schools of Medicine and Nursing.

 Adelaide Oval and Riverbank Footbridge